filecoin-project/filecoin-docs/content/en/developers/infrastructure/networks/index.md

 ## Available networks

-Here is a quick summary of networks available for FVM development:
+Here is a quick summary of networks available for Filecoin development:

 | Name | Type | Reset frequency | Faucet |
 | ---- | ---- | --------------- | ------ |